Eulophophyllum

 Eulophophyllum is a genus of leaf mimicking bush crickets or katydids in the subfamily Phaneropterinae.
 It was originally circumscribed in 1922 by Morgan Hebard as a monospecific genus for the species E. thaumasium, but two new species were described and added to the genus in 2016.

 Species

-The type species E. thaumasi was found originally in Labuan island, with the other species recorded from Sabah; E. lobulatum appears to be endemic to Mount Kinabalu where there is National Park protection.
+The type species E. thaumasium was found originally in Labuan island, with the other species recorded from Sabah; E. lobulatum appears to be endemic to Mount Kinabalu where there is National Park protection.
 The Orthoptera Species File currently lists: